-Press the + button to increase the zoom, or press the - button to decrease the zoom.
+Press the + button to increase or the - icon to change the zoom.

 Click and drag the slider to increase or decrease the zoom.

 Changing the Zoom from the ribbon

 - 1. Select the View tab. - 2.
 In the Zoom section, select one of the zoom options, or click the Zoom button. - 3.
 If you click the Zoom button, in the Zoom dialog box, select the desired option. - 4.
 Click OK.